kwparker/CS62-Final-Project/README.md

 ---

-### Final Note and Future work
+### Final Note and Future Improvements

-In the future, we want to expand this program to allow for multiple teams or even univeristies.
-Additionally, we there are many methods written in the source code that were not used when writing the main program.
+In the future, we want to expand this program to allow for multiple teams or even universities.
+Additionally, there are many methods written in the source code that were not used when writing the main program.
 These additional methods would allow for a more extensive application and provide many additional features for the users.
 Some of these methods include, but are not limited to, a coach adding an event to a single athlete's schedule and removing an event from a schedule.

 For now though, we hope you enjoy what we have built.
 Have fun navigating TeamSync!